-Best DX reported was a contact between W1LAS/2, Rye N. Y., and W1IVA, Fall River, Mass., a distance of 145 miles; W1DP, also of (Continued on page 184)
+Best DX reported was a contact between W1LAS/2, Rye N. Y., and W1IVA, Fall River, Mass., a distance of 145 miles; W1DP, also of

 More Exciting Facts About The TEMCO 75 GA TRANSMITTER

 This new Temco 75/100 watt phone and cw transmitter with multi-frequency VFO and crystal control is causing a sensation, for here at last is the complete rig that puts everything at your fingertips.